eliasjacob/imd0187-nlp/README.md

 ### Project Guidelines
 - **Individual Work**: The project must be done individually.
 - **Submission**: Submit a link to a GitHub repo/shared folder with your code, data, and report.
-Use virtual environments and `requirements.txt` to facilitate running your code.
+Use virtual environments or `requirements.txt` to facilitate running your code.
 - **Confidential Data**: Be mindful of any confidential data used in your project.
 - **Deadline**: The project will be due 15 days after the end of the course.
 - **Submission Platform**: Submit your project using SIGAA.